Short Haired CatMedium Haired Cat

 This breed is generally healthy, with no known widespread genetic disorders.
 However, a responsible breeder should conduct regular health screenings.

 Common feline health issues they may encounter include dental problems and obesity if not provided with an active lifestyle.
+The average lifespan of a Kurilian Bobtail is 12-15 years, but they can live beyond that with proper care.
+Regular veterinary check-ups, vaccinations, and parasite control are essential for maintaining overall health.

 Training and Behavior Management